qrzn23/min/wip/magick/content.md

 21. Let him lower the wand, striking the Earth therewith.

 22. Let him give the sign of Mater Triumphans (The feet are together; the left arm is curved as if it supported a child; the thumb and index finger of the right hand pinch the nipple of the left breast, as if ofiering it to that child).
-Let him utter the word 0 EAHMA !
+Let him utter the word 0 EAHMA!

 23. Perform the spiral dance, moving deosil and whirling widdershins.